Velko/8-bit-CPU/doc/Design.md

 The gap in the middle is minimum space that allows 2 IDC connectors to be connected side by side to unprotected header.
 We are providing additional power connections between boards, further reducing the load on main cable.
-But there are no need to provide redundancies for clock and reset signals.

 The layout allows tap connections to be connected either using full 16-pin cable or interchangeably by using smaller 6-pin cables.